GUEST TEACHER | Revitalize and fortify your acting technique to invigorate your on-camera work.

 Carly served as Intimacy Coordinator on the following sets: Almost Family (FOX), #LoveMyRoomie (web series), White Flags (independent film).

 Carly is also an alumna of my Studio and shares a philosophy of empowering actors with inspiration and tools.
-At the Studio, she also teaches a one night workshop called HOLDING COURT: Film & Theater Monologues and a next level class TAKING THE LEAD.
+At the Studio, she also teaches a one-night workshop called HOLDING COURT: Film & Theater Monologues, and a leveling-up class called TAKING THE LEAD.

 When I first met Carly years ago, she had recently graduated from Yale School of Drama and was fully committed to breaking into film and TV.
 I loved her focus and her approach as a highly trained actor, and I noticed that it made a real difference in her on-camera work.
 She had such solid foundations.
 She is the perfect teacher for this class!